-The carpal tunnel is a narrow fibro-osseous structure at the level of the palmar aspect of the wrist, delimited by carpal bones on the bottom and on the sides, and by the transverse carpal ligament on the top.
-It contains flexor tendons and the median nerve.
-Any event or condition that increases the pressure within the carpal tunnel causes a compression of the structures within it:
+- The carpal tunnel is a narrow fibro-osseous structure at the level of the palmar aspect of the wrist, delimited by the carpal bones and the transverse carpal ligament, which contains flexor tendons and the median nerve.

-- Compression → impaired blood flow and altered microvascular structure of the median nerve → inflammatory reaction → edema and hypoxia → axonal degeneration
+- Pressure increase within the carpal tunnel → compression of contained structures → impaired blood flow and altered microvascular structure of the median nerve → inflammatory reaction → edema and hypoxia → axonal degeneration

 Mild to moderate

-Sensory symptoms on the palmar surface of the thumb, index, and middle finger; and radial half of the ring finger
+- Symptoms develop in the areas innervated by the median nerve: palmar surface of the thumb, index, and middle fingers, and radial half of the ring finger.

-The palmar surface of the thenar eminence is spared!
-The sensory innervation of this area is supplied by the superficial branch of the median nerve, which arises 5–7 cm proximal to the carpal tunnel and is therefore not compressed.
+- Usually, there is no loss of sensation of the palmar surface of the thenar eminence, because it is innervated by the superficial branch of the median nerve, which arises 5–7 cm proximal to the carpal tunnel and is, therefore, not compressed.